codepath/android_guides/Collaborating-on-Projects-with-Git.md

 Project -> Clean
 ```

-Then review this detailed [import troubleshooting guide](http://guides.codepath.com/android/Troubleshooting-Common-Issues#imported-project-wont-compile) if you are still running into problems while compiling.
+Then review this detailed [[import troubleshooting guide|Troubleshooting-Common-Issues#imported-project-wont-compile]] if you are still running into problems while compiling.
 This likely involves having to cleanup the dependencies for the project.

 ## Map Access Across Computers